What you need to know

 - They point to potential services revenue as one of the reasons for Apple wanting to build a car.

-Reported by 9to5Mac, a new investor note from analysts at Morgan Stanley says that a car from Apple would be "far more formidable competition than the established OEMs" to Tesla.
+Reported by 9to5Mac, a new investor note from analysts at Morgan Stanley says that an Apple Car would be "far more formidable competition than the established OEMs" to Tesla.
 Like any industry that Apple wades into, the analysts believe that Apple may be building its own self-driving car because it has identified an opportunity to "dramatically improve the user experience."

 The note goes on to suggest that the future of services in the car may end up outweighing the business opportunity of selling the physical car itself.